LIT-Protocol/docs/docs/sdk/authentication/session-sigs/capacity-credits.md

   });
 ```

-In the above example we are configuring a wallet to sign a `session signature` which is delegated access to a `Capacity Credit NFT` which allows another wallet to use the credit for increased network usage.
+In the above example we are configuring a wallet to sign a `session signature` which is delegated access to a `Capacity Credits NFT` which allows another wallet to use the credit for increased network usage.

 ## **Delegation to a PKP**